ghosert/VimProject/note-taking/zybuluo-improvement.md

 - [ ] [[#Integrate AI to Cmd Markdown]]
 - [ ] latest release
-    - [ ] Upgrade zybuluo AI model to the latest version
-        - [ ] alter user_ai_tokens table to update the length of model_name from 20 to 50, check query.sql inside ~/docker
-    - [ ] disalbe searched keywords from search bar in file manager menu, otherwise I can't use arrow down/up to select markdown files.
     - [ ] redirect zybuluo.com to zybuluo.com/cmd instead of /mdeditor for google seo and advertise
 - [ ] figure out why amazon fee is still high
 - [ ] check all the zybuluo changes at zybuluo.com my notes.